ctu-vras/Lane-extraction/README.md

   - [Pytorch modules](https://pytorch.org/tutorials/beginner/nn_tutorial.html)

 # Workflow
-- We will estabilish this on the fly
+- We will establish this on the fly
-- When some work might be usefull to others, push it to repo in **common** package and let know on discord
+- When some work might be useful to others, push it to repo in **common** package and let know on discord
 - All in pytorch, vectorized operations
 - All functions are most likely already done somewhere
   - KNN - [PyTorch3D](https://github.com/facebookresearch/pytorch3d)